7hekaka/newcytosim/doc/main/overview.md

 # Cytosim

 Cytosim is a cytoskeleton simulation designed to handle large systems of flexible filaments with associated proteins such as molecular motors.
 It is a versatile base that has been used to study actin and microtubule systems in 1D, 2D and 3D.
 It is built around a core cross-platform C++ engine.
 It runs on UNIX, Mac OSX, GNU/Linux and within Cygwin on Windows.
-The code is modular and extensible, making Cytosim a convenient base that can be customized to meet particular tasks.
+The code is modular and extensible, making Cytosim a convenient base that can be customized to address particular questions.

 ![Cytosim](../data/cytosim.png)